SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

 		* `EMBARGO_WRITE` - Embargo Admin
 		* `INSTRUCTIONAL_RESOURCE_WRITE` - Instructional Resource Admin
 	* (?)
 Chain admin roles to PII users
+* [ ] (Optional) "Before" Smoke Test.
+You may want to go through some of the steps of the smoke test before doing the upgrade, just to make sure any problems are new.
+This may require temporarily providing access for your QA volunteers.

 ### Quiesce the System